Your cat’s poop and gas probably don’t smell very pleasant, but if they start to reek, then there may be something wrong with your cat.

 Food allergies for cats tend to be triggered by wheat, corn, soy, potatoes, seafood and beef.

 Some cats are also intolerant of lactose (found in dairy products), but that’s not actually a food allergy.
+For more info, I recommend that you read our guide on the best cat food for sensitive stomach

 The Benefits of Buying Grain Free, Hypoallergenic Cat Food